gogins/csound-extended/README.md

 Otherwise, the build is highly automated.
 Many dependencies are local.
 All dependencies are fetched automatically.
 Most targets are built for release with debug information.
-I have tried to keep configuration options, and manual configuration steps, to an absolute minimum.
+I have tried to keep configuration options, and manual configuration steps, to an absolute minimum, all controlled by environment variables in `build-env.sh`.

 When the build is complete, all targets have been built and the package files have been generated.

 Manual configuration steps include, but are not necessarily limited to: